shbow/organya/README.md

 # &#x1F34E; Usage

+If you only use Organya you need only Org211.exe .
-Execute Org*xxx*.exe file.
+Execute ```Org211.exe``` file.

 # &#x1F34E; Contributing
 This project was developed in Japanese.
 The help file is also written in Japanese as well.
-I think that it is important to translate English (Multilingual), not to mention bug fixes.
+I think that it is important to translate English (also Multilingual), not to mention bug fixes.

 # &#x1F34E; Author